OpenEvalProject/evals/manuscripts/elife-36826/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/36826/elife-36826-fig7-v1.jpg)

-**Figure 7.:** A–C) and in primary rat hepatocytes treated with insulin (D–F).(A–C) Male rats (age, 2–3 months) were fasted for 48 hr and then refed with a high-carbohydrate diet for the indicated time, after which total RNA from the liver was subjected to quantitative RT-PCR.
+**Figure 7.:** (A–C) Male rats (age, 2–3 months) were fasted for 48 hr and then refed with a high-carbohydrate diet for the indicated time, after which total RNA from the liver was subjected to quantitative RT-PCR.
 Each point in (A) and (B) represents the mRNA level from a single animal relative to the mean value from three fasted rats (i.e. zero-time values).
 Zero-time Ct values for BHLHE40 and SREBP-1c were 23.5 and 25.7, respectively.
 Values in (C) represent the mean ± SEM of the values from (A) and (B) plotted as the percentages of the 6 hr value, which is defined as 100%.
 (D–F) Hepatocytes from nonfasted male rats (age, 2–3 months) on a chow diet were prepared and plated on day 0.
 On day 1, the cells received either no insulin or 100 nM insulin for the indicated time, after which the cells were harvested for measurement of total RNAs by quantitative RT-PCR.
 Each value in (D) and (E) (6 hr time course) represents the amount of mRNA from a single dish relative to that of the mean value from the three dishes at zero-time, which is defined as 1.0.
 Mean Ct values (zero-time) for BHLHE40 and SREBP-1c in the absence of insulin were 23.6 and 26.4, respectively.
 The values in (F) (1 hr time course) represent the mean ±SEM of the values from three dishes.
 Mean Ct values (zero-time) for BHLHE40, SREBP-1c, and PEPCK in the absence of insulin were 23.6, 26.3, and 20.0, respectively.

 To confirm that BHLHE40 is required for the insulin-mediated induction of SREBP-1c mRNA, we treated primary rat hepatocytes with two different siRNAs targeting the BHLHE40 mRNA and then added insulin (Figure 8).
 Both siRNAs (designated siB40A and siB40B) reduced the basal and insulin-stimulated level of BHLHE40 mRNA by about 60% (Figure 8A).
 The two siRNAs also reduced the basal level of SREBP-1c mRNA and diminished the response to insulin (Figure 8B).
 It should be noted that the fivefold stimulation of SREBP-1c mRNA in this transfection experiment is smaller than the 20-fold stimulation in the experiment of Figure 7E, which did not include transfection.
 We attribute this difference to a nonspecific effect of transfection in the primary hepatocytes.
 Neither of the two siRNAs decreased the expression of LXRα (Figure 8C) nor C/EBPβ (Figure 8D).